varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 Some sites are accessed via lots of hostnames. http://www.varnish-software.com/, http://varnish-software.com/ and http://varnishsoftware.com/ all point at the same site.
+Since Varnish doesn't know they are the same,
+..
+XXX: heavy meaning change above. benc
-Since Varnish doesn't know they are different, Varnish will cache different versions of every page for every hostname.
+Varnish will cache different versions of every page for every hostname.
 You can mitigate this in your web server configuration by setting up redirects or by using the following VCL::